jenessagordon/address-book/README.md

 want to implement.

 ## User Stories
-- As a user, I want to be able to add a new contact to my address book.
+- As a user, I want to be able to add one or more new contact(s) to my address book.
 - As a user, I want to be able to delete a contact from my address book.
 - As a user, I want to be able to view a list of all of my contacts.
 - As a user, I want to be able to separate my contacts into friends, family, work contacts, and other contacts.